jchademwiri/jchademwiri/README.md

-### Hi there 👋 thanks for stopping by, this is **Jacob** from Zimbabwe, base in South Africa.
+### Hi there 👋 thanks for stopping by, this is **Jacob** from Zimbabwe, based in South Africa.
 I am a Front-End Web Developer.